 Consider, too, other ways that make sense to you that honor the “Befriend the Other” concept.

-Please be aware that befriending someone does mean you have to agree with their beliefs or points of view.
-In fact, the opposite is actually quite intended.
+Please be aware that befriending someone does not mean you have to agree with their beliefs or points of view.
 Part of the idea is to bring people together who are different in order to begin to understand these differences.
 When we do, we also become more cognizant of how much we have in common.

 And for the effort, the world naturally and immediately becomes less polarized and less divisive.